 The Neighborhood Network Alliance, formerly the Southeast Side Block Club Alliance, was formed after our first Block Club Assembly in June of 2013.
 Our name has changed, but our Mission and Vision to build thriving communities is still the same!
-We are a Social Network Association dedicated to providing communities with the following community services:
+We are a Social Network Association dedicated to providing communities with the following community services by strengthening block clubs:

 Block Club Organizing | Neighborhood Stabilization Strategy | Subject Matter Focus Area Network Organizing | Community Education, Engagement & Outreach | Technical Assistance | Social Advocacy | Neighborhood Communications

 Your Contribution Makes Our Work Possible!